exoworlds/clio2016-2017/Bohlman- Hours Worked.md

 * work on pyds9 fix(when Katie is gone)
 * Mess with coeffcients of data of original to see if I can get closer linear measurements
 * Organize data in the table
-* check staring pixel of python compared to idl
 * Send emails with regular progress reports